Tips for Winter Hot Tub Care

 Once the freezing temperatures hit, you won’t be able to completely drain and refill your tub anymore.
 We highly recommend draining and refilling your spa in the fall and then right away again in the spring.
 This will make maintenance a little more manageable in the winter!
 If you do need to drain and refill your tub in the winter, wait for a day above 20 degrees.

 Cover your spa when you’re not using it.

 This one is a given, but we want to remind you to shut your spa when you’re not using it!
 This will save energy but not allowing heat to escape your tub.

 Make sure your cover is sealed when you shut it.

 In addition to the last tip, make sure your cover is sealed completely when you shut it.
 To do so, walk around the spa and make sure the cover is pulled all the way over the edges on all four sides.
-Also, press down firmly when closing the cover to assure than it is pressed tight against the tub.
-This will help to keep heat in the tub and prevent any build up of ice.
+Also, press down firmly when closing the cover to assure that it is pressed tightly against the tub.
+This will help to keep heat in the tub and prevent any build-up of ice.

 Still leave your cover open after you add chlorine to your spa.

 While we suggest closing your cover in the winter, there is one exception.
 Do not close your cover right after you add chemicals to your spa.
 After adding chemicals, run the jets and leave the cover open.
 If you close your cover during this time, it can damage it.

 Make sure to clean your circulation pump filter.